-LAMP INDICATES CONDITION Low Oil Pressure This lamp illuminates when oil pressure drops below a safe operating pressure while the engine is running.
+LAMP INDICATES CONDITION Low Oil Pressure The Low Oil Pressure lamp illuminates when oil pressure drops below a safe operating pressure while the engine is running.
 If this lamp illuminates while the engine is running above idle speed, turn the engine off as soon as safely possible and check the oil level.
 If the oil level is correct and the lamp remains on after the engine is restarted, turn the engine off immediately.
-See your dealer. - Low Battery Voltage This lamp illuminates when battery voltage is low.
-Turn non-essential accessories off to conserve power.
-Make sure the charging system is operating properly.
-See page 115.
+See your dealer. - + Battery Voltage The Battery Voltage lamp illuminates if high or low battery voltage is detected, or if there is a charging system fault.
+Turn non-essential accessories off to